Hoa T. Nguyen, PHD

-Hoa T. Nguyen is a PHD student and a scientific staff member at HIGH since 2014.
-She has diverse background in Health Financing, Social Security and Global Health.
-Her primary research interest is economic evaluation of complex health interventions.
-Hoa T. Nguyen has experience with both impact evaluation and cost analysis and having conducted an economic evaluation of user fee exemption policies in sub-Saharan Africa.
-She is currently working on assessing the economic implications, health impact and cost-effectiveness of the implementation of a new treatment guideline for early breast cancer patient in Germany.
-Beyond economic evaluation, Hoa T. Nguyen has led a research project aimed at assessing poor people’s preferences for social health insurance benefit package in Vietnam.
-Prior to her academic engagement at HIGH, Hoa T. Nguyen worked for several years as research assistant in Vietnam in the area of child protection at UNICEF, health financing at the World Health Organization, and HIV/AIDs prevention at CARE International.
+Hoa T. Nguyen has joined HIGH as a doctoral student since 2014.
+She is currently the Post-doctoral Researcher at HIGH and the Division of Tropical Medicine.
+Hoa has diverse background in Health Economics, Social Security and International Health.
+Her primary research interest is economic evaluation and cost analyses.
+She has completed several costing studies and economic evaluation of complex health intervention such as the user fee removal policies in Burkina Faso and the economic analyses of omitting the axillary lymph node dissection in the management of early breast cancer patients in Germany.
+Hoa also experienced with impact evaluation and having assessed the impact of both user fee exemptions and result-based financing policies on health care use.
+She is currently working on the economic evaluation of global health diagnostic solutions such as novel point-of-care tests on stool for detecting tuberculosis in children, rapid antigen test for COVID-19 in clinical settings.
+Beyond economic evaluation, Hoa has led a research project aimed at assessing the community preferences for social health insurance benefit package in Vietnam.
+Prior to her academic engagement at HIGH, Hoa worked for several years as research assistant in the area of child protection at UNICEF, health financing at the World Health Organization, and HIV/AIDs prevention at CARE International in Vietnam.

 |2014-2019||PhD student, HIGH, Heidelberg University Hospital, Germany|

 |2010-2011||2011 Master of Science in International Health (MScIH), Heidelberg Institute of Public Health, University of Heidelberg, Germany|